LordCattonia/ChatApp/README.md

 ##### IMPORTANT:

 If on Windows 10, install Windows Terminal from [here](https://apps.microsoft.com/store/detail/windows-terminal/9N0DX20HK701) beforehand.
-You then need to either restart your computer or go to Task Manager and `Restart` the Windows Explorer process
+You then need to either restart your computer or restart Windows Explorer (The Task Manager way).

 ##### Other OSes: